SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 For more information, see the [Articles in English Grammar](https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki//005-Articles-in-English-Grammar) blog post.

 ##### Terminology
-Search this section for any terminology problem you struggle with.
-Click on a given term or expression to expand the view and read about the standards in detail.<br>
+Here is some terminology that people often struggle with, and guidelines that surround each topic.
+Click on them for more details and examples.<br>

 <details>
   <summary> American English spelling, not British English spelling </summary>